iZekCode/Clipah/PROGRESS.md

 ### Task 7 — Processing limits, Workspace quotas, and job admission

-Pending repository-owner commit.
+`5c041a4`.
 Added a Redis sliding-window limiter evaluated inside one atomic Lua script (`auth/limits.py`), so two API processes can never admit the same final request, and a refusal reports the exact wait a client must honour.
 Plan limits live in `config.py` — 60 read and 20 write requests per minute per User, 3 analyses per hour, 5